pulumi/docs/pulumi-hugo/themes/default/content/blog/getting-started-on-digitalocean-with-pulumi/index.md

 const region = digitalocean.Regions.NYC3;
 ```

-We can now create our web servers.
-As our Pulumi application is written in TypeScript, we are going to take advantage of
-being able to use a loop, as follows:
+Now, let's create our web servers.
+Since our Pulumi application is written in TypeScript, we can use a loop, as follows:

 ```typescript
 const dropletTypeTag = new digitalocean.Tag("demo-app");